Ars-Digitale/java-21-study-guide/docs/module-06/collections.md

 - **List**: an `ordered` collection of elements that allows `duplicates`;
 - **Set**: a collection that does not allow `duplicates`;
-- **Queue**: a structure that maps keys to values, in which we cannot have duplicate keys; each key can map to at most one value.
+- **Queue**: a structure that maps keys to values, in which duplicate keys are not allowed; each key can map to at most one value.

 ### 2.1 Main Collection Interfaces